 The following animation highlights these processes and shows the effects that pollution has on the water environment:

 The aim of the campaign is to improve the quality and sustainability of the water environment by raising awareness in Peterborough.
 As a result this will make our rivers and streams look better, more appealing and means everyone can enjoy these spaces in our city.
-The Yellow Fish Campaign is set to start mid July 2018.
+The Yellow Fish Campaign started in July 2018 and is set to continue in July 2019.